Google to lift political ad ban on Wednesday

-“Starting on Wednesday, we will be lifting our Sensitive Events policy to again allow advertisers to run political ads,” a Google spokesperson said in a statement.
+“Starting on Wednesday, we will be lifting our Sensitive Events policy to again allow advertisers to run political ads,” said a Google spokesperson in a statement.
 “We will continue to rigorously enforce our ads policies, which strictly prohibit demonstrably false information that could significantly undermine trust in elections or the democratic process.”

 Google has previously implemented pauses on political advertising, including surrounding the November 2020 election.
 The ad pause ahead of the 2020 election affected more than 5 million ads, according to a post on Google’s blog from Amanda Storey, Google Trust & Safety director.